FranciscoKloganB/package-starter/README.md

 `devDependencies` these are not propagated to consumers.
-Ideally, if you want to ensure that consumers have a package installed on their project, that is needed for your project to work, without risking conflicts with them, you should declare such packages as `peerDependencies`.
-This will raise a warning on their side, if they install your package and are missing the packages you would like them to have.
+Ideally, if you want to ensure that consumers have a package installed on their project, that is needed for your project to work, without risking conflicts with them, you should declare such packages as `peerDependencies` which are installed in case the consumer does not have them yet.
+Otherwise `peerDependencies` ensures version the consumer has, is compatible with what is requested.

 #### TLDR